Atry/scala-junction/README.md

 	com.dongxiguo.junction.java7.Junction.createSymbolicLinkOrJunction(java.nio.file.Path.get("my-link"), java.nio.file.Paths.get("D:\\target"));

 # Why not symblic link?
 What's the difference between symblic links and junctions?
 Java 7 supports symblic link.
-But symblic link can only be created for elevated user on Windows Vista/7/2008.
+But symblic link can only be created by elevated user on Windows Vista/7/2008.
 On the other hand, I tested `scala-junction` on Windows XP and Windows 7 (elevated user and non-elevated user), and worked for all of these platform.
 I guess `scala-junction` works on any Windows NT.